civiform/docs/docs/it-manual/sre-playbook/terraform-deploy-system.md

 ### Outside configuration

 You will need some values that are configured outside of CiviForm before you start the setup.
-Some of the steps are optional, meaning that you can bring up a staging environment and get the app working without them, but they will need to be completed for production setup.
+Some of the steps are optional, meaning that you can bring up a staging environment and get the app working without them, but they will need to be completed for a production setup.
 * (Optional) Admin auth client_id, client_secret, and discovery_uri.
-See [setting up Azure AD for an example](#setting-up-azure-a-d)
+See [Authentication Providers](https://github.com/civiform/civiform/wiki/Authentication-Providers) for more details on your type of provider.
 * (Optional) Applicant auth client_id, client_secret, and discovery_uri.
-See setting up the [Authentication Providers](https://github.com/civiform/civiform/wiki/Authentication-Providers)
+See [Authentication Providers](https://github.com/civiform/civiform/wiki/Authentication-Providers) for more details on your type of provider.
 * Domain name for your deployment.
 For example `civiform.mycity.gov`
-* (AWS) ARN of an SSL certificate for load balancer.
+* ARN of an SSL certificate for load balancer.
 See [requesting AWS certificate](#requesting-aws-certificate)
-* (AWS) Decision around where deployments will live.
+* Decision on how to organize your different CiviForm prod/staging/test instances.
 See [AWS deployment setup options](#aws-deployment-setup-options)

 ### Steps to run

 1. Fork the [civiform-deploy](https://github.com/civiform/civiform-deploy) repo to your organization via the GitHub webpage.
 1. Clone the repo onto the machine you are deploying from.
-Ideally, this would be a shared instance that multiple people can log onto.
 1. Find the version that you want to deploy on [Github](https://github.com/civiform/civiform/releases).
 1. Copy the [`civiform_config.example.sh`](https://github.com/civiform/civiform-deploy/blob/main/civiform_config.example.sh) into `civiform_config.sh` and fill out the missing values.
-You can get a sense of required values depending on your cloud provider by looking at [staging-aws](https://github.com/civiform/civiform-staging-deploy/blob/main/aws_staging_civiform_config.sh) configs.
+You should set all of the values appropriately for your environment, but the most important values are:
+  * `CIVIFORM_MODE`: Set to `staging` for all instances except for your production instance which should be `prod`.
+  * `CIVIFORM_VERSION`: Set this to the version string of the release you would like to deploy from [Github](https://github.com/civiform/civiform/releases), e.g. `v3.28.0`.
+Do not use `latest`, as this will be the latest development version and may be unstable.
+  * `CIVIFORM_CLOUD_DEPLOYMENT_VERSION`: This is the version of the `cloud-deploy-infra` repo to check out to perform the deployment.
+This repo is tagged with the same version as CiviForm releases so that you can be sure you are using the version of the deployment system that was fully validated working with that version.
+This should always be set to `CIVIFORM_CLOUD_DEPLOYMENT_VERSION="${CIVIFORM_VERSION}"` unless directed otherwise by CiviForm staff to deploy a particular fix outside of a release.
+  * `CIVIFORM_APPLICANT_AUTH_PROTOCOL`: Set to `oidc` or `saml` depending on your auth provider.
+  * `CIVIC_ENTITY_LOGO_WITH_NAME_URL`, `CIVIC_ENTITY_SMALL_LOGO_URL`, and `FAVICON_URL` should point to publicly accessible files used to brand your instance.
+  * `BASE_URL`: The URL of your civiform instance.
+  * `AWS_REGION`: Set this to the region closest to your jurisdiction for best performance.
+  * `APP_PREFIX`: If deploying multiple instances into the same AWS account (i.e. not separate accounts within an AWS Organization), they will each need to have a different app prefix so their resources do not conflict.
+  * `SSL_CERTIFICATE_ARN`: This should be copied from the information for the SSL certificate created in AWS that is verified with your DNS provider.
+  * The values in the `generic-oidc` and/or `ADFS and Azure AD configuration` sections according to your auth provider.
 1. Run `bin/doctor` and install the dependencies.
 1. Run `bin/setup`.
 What to expect:
     * Takes up to 20 minutes to run.
 Make sure you have time to allow the script to run to completion to avoid errors.
     * Terraform brings up resources in the cloud (database, network, server, etc).
     * Asks confirmation a few times before creating resources, listing everything that will be created.
     * Safe to re-run the script if it fails (re-runs will take longer because resources must be destroyed before being re-created).

-    * The configuration values in `civiform_config.sh` represent the desired state of your CiviForm deployment.
+The configuration values in `civiform_config.sh` represent the desired state of your CiviForm deployment.
 The `bin/setup` and `bin/deploy` commands work to make your cloud environment match the desired state.
 If a command fails, your cloud environment may not match the desired state.
 These commands are safe to retry if they fail.
 If a command is persistently failing, you can work with our on-call engineer to resolve the issue.
-Our on-call engineer [responds to new issues in the CiviForm issue tracker](../../governance-and-management/project-management/on-call-guide#on-call-responsibilities).
+Our on-call engineer responds to new issues in the CiviForm issue tracker (see the on-call guide for details).

 Note: If you are running `bin/doctor` or another command for a config file other than `civiform_config.sh`, you can specify that with the config flag (i.e. `bin/doctor --config=civiform_staging_config.sh`)